26.2. Log-Shipping Standby Servers

 and the view's

-might indicate that the primary server is under heavy load, while
+might indicate that the master server is under heavy load, while

 on the standby might indicate